mcktayl/weather-app/README.md

 ## Installation

-This application runs in the browswer and requires no installation by the user.
+This application runs in the browser and requires no installation by the user.

 ## Usage